St. Louis Blues: Return to contention, first Stanley Cup championship (2011–present)

 On March 17, 2011, it was announced that the St. Louis Blues were for sale.
-During the 2011 NHL offseason, the team signed many key free agents, including Brian Elliott, Scott Nichol, Kent Huskins, Jason Arnott and Jamie Langenbrunner.
+During the 2011 off-season, the team signed many key free agents, including Brian Elliott, Scott Nichol, Kent Huskins, Jason Arnott and Jamie Langenbrunner.
 They fired their head coach, Davis Payne, and named Ken Hitchcock as his replacement on November 6, 2011.
 David Backes was also announced as the new team captain.

 On March 17, 2012, the Blues became the first team to reach 100 points and clinch a playoff berth in the 2011–12 season under Hitchcock, qualifying for their first playoffs since 2008–09.
 They would finish second in the Western Conference, behind the Vancouver Canucks.
 During the 2012 playoffs, they won their first playoff series since 2002, eliminating the San Jose Sharks in five games.
 The Blues were swept by the eventual Stanley Cup champions, the Los Angeles Kings, in the following round.

 In 2012–13, the Blues completed the lockout-shortened season in fourth place in the Western Conference.
 They were again eliminated by Los Angeles, however, this time in six games in the first round of the playoffs, despite taking an initial 2–0 series lead.

 The following season, 2013–14, the team hit the 100-point mark for the sixth time in franchise history, and gained a franchise record of 52 wins.
 Their chance of winning the Central Division title, the top seed in the West, and the Presidents' Trophy would all evaporate, after they lost their final six games and wound up in second place in the Division, this time to the Colorado Avalanche.
 The slump haunted them, as they blew a 2–0 series lead to the defending champion Chicago Blackhawks, losing the first-round series in six games.
 This marked the second-straight year the Blues lost in the first round of the playoffs to the reigning champions in six games after leading the series 2–0.

 In 2014–15, the Blues won their second Central Division championship in four years and faced the Minnesota Wild in round one of the 2015 playoffs.
 However, for the third straight year, they lost in the first round and in six games.
-During the offseason, forward T. J. Oshie was traded to the Washington Capitals in exchange for Troy Brouwer.
+During the off-season, forward T. J. Oshie was traded to the Washington Capitals in exchange for Troy Brouwer.